github/docs/content/organizations/migrating-to-improved-organization-permissions/converting-an-owners-team-to-improved-organization-permissions.md

 ## Give the Owners team a new name

-{% tip %}
+> [!NOTE]

-   **Note:** Because "admin" is a term for organization members with specific access to certain repositories in the organization, we recommend you avoid that term in any team name you decide on.
+> Because "admin" is a term for organization members with specific access to certain repositories in the organization, we recommend you avoid that term in any team name you decide on.
 For more information, see "[AUTOTITLE](/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/repository-roles-for-an-organization)."

-{% endtip %}

 {% data reusables.profile.access_org %}
 {% data reusables.user-settings.access_org %}